L061N/Login-custom-overlays/README.md

 ## Setup Cover

-For streamers, shows an animation that hides your car setup values when entering the garage.
+For streamers, this overlay shows an animation that hides your car setup values when entering the garage.

 ## Twitch Chat

-For streamers, shows your chat on-screen so you can keep up with chat.
+For streamers, this overlay shows your chat on-screen so you can keep up with chat.
 Powered by [ChatIS](https://chatis.is2511.com/).

 <p align="center">
   <img src="Images/Screenshots/Twitch-Chat.png" width="500"/>